tdkhoa86/assignment-20171129/README.md

 # Assignment

-Scope
+Scope:
-Assume web server will be built & deployed on CentOS 7 Docker swarm on single node
+Assume web server will be built & deployed on CentOS 7; Docker swarm on single node